HarshalLathiya/FITGROCER_Grocery_Management_System-/README.md

-# FITGROCER Grocery Management System
+# FITGROCER Grocery Management System.

 A comprehensive grocery management system built with Node.js and MySQL for managing products, users, orders, and nutritional information.